 Moreover, the HCC implicitly connects a (historical) Hungarian claim of European identity to the EU's own identity.
 For example, the idea of joining Christian Europe a thousand years ago is perceived as consequential to become a respectable EU Member State.
-This is mirrored in a 2019 decision98 and in the 2021 decision the paragraph is partly repeated, referencing the 2019 decision.99 The paragraph also talks about Hungary's 'defence of Europe' which (implicitly) sends the message that today the EU and Hungary should fight (illegal) migration:
+This is mirrored in a 2019 decision98 and in the 2021 decision the paragraph is partly repeated, referencing the 2019 decision.99 The paragraph also talks about Hungary's 'defence of Europe' which sending the message for today that the EU and Hungary should fight (illegal) migration: